What is a Diamond File?

-Scissors, penknives, garden tools, kitchen knives, small screwdrivers, guitar and violin strings can all be sharpened to a razor sharp finish in very little time.
+Scissors, penknives, garden tools, kitchen knives, small screwdrivers, and guitar and violin strings can all be sharpened to a razor-sharp finish in very little time.
 You can use various sizes of diamond file for this application but a 600 grit is recommended.

 11. Cross graining burnishing tools

 Over time burnishing tools lose their burnishing ability, only diamond files can re-address the cross grain of a sapphire burnisher or hardened steel burnisher.
 Opt for the 600 grit for the best results.

 12. Sharpening fishing hooks and ice screws for winter climbing

 One of the most important tools of an angler has to be his hook and in carp fishing in particular this has to be razor sharp (sticky sharp) The use of a Flat 600 grit diamond needle file is ideal for this due to its size and profile.
 It is very important that the very hard-to-find diamond escapement file is used for this operation, this allows dexterous filing all around the hook point.

 Where possible, always use your diamond files wet as this will help debris from becoming lodged in the diamond grit.
 If you still find material clogging up your diamond file you can try any number of the following: